 Keep the bandage and tube site dry when you shower.
 Ask your healthcare provider about the best way to do this.

 “Stripping” the tube helps keep blood clots from blocking the tube.
 Ask your nurse how often you should strip the tube.
-But stripping may not be needed, depending on where and why your doctor placed the tube.
+Stripping may not be needed, depending on where and why your doctor placed the tube.
 It may even be dangerous in some cases.

 Hold the tubing where it leaves the skin, with one hand.
 This keeps it from pulling on the skin.